Out of the past

 ‘Miles’s boats were used for that?
 Did he know?’

-‘I never knew this Miles, so don’t know what he knew.
+‘I never knew this Miles, so I don’t know what he knew.
 Yes, there were a few boats, not the majority and he was pretty slack about them, where they went.
 He judged by the fish which came in.’

-‘But that’s a long, slowwinded way of doing it, with checks along the way.
+‘It’s a long, slowwinded way of doing it, bringing them that way, with checks along the way.
 Why not just a light aircraft?’

 ‘Too open, too known.
 Much easier to get them off the boat short of a control point, put them in a van, put them back on the boat later.
 They work it out to the last detail.’

 ‘Correct.
-There’s a Dutchman whose girl is connected with someone involved with the boats this side.’
+There’s a Dutchman there whose girl is connected with someone involved with the boats this side.’

 ‘That’s much more specific information.
-I get the feeling you want to sink the two of them.’
+I get the feeling you want to sink Jan and Sophie.’

 ‘You think it through, clever boy, why not.’

-‘What amazes me is how the owner of the fleet never saw anything of the kind.
+‘What amazes me is how Miles never saw anything of the kind.
 Do you think he was in it?’

 ‘No, he just collected money – he phoned his skippers when he’d be there, it was regular.
 It was the chick who started getting suspicious.’